2021 NBA Finals: Milwaukee Bucks

 The Bucks acquired Jrue Holiday from the New Orleans Pelicans in the offseason.

 The Bucks finished with the league's best record in the prior two seasons before suffering disappointments in the playoffs.
 In the offseason, they were at risk of losing two-time NBA Most Valuable Player Award-winner Giannis Antetokounmpo in free agency.
 To improve their roster, the Bucks acquired guard Jrue Holiday, a highly respected defensive player and an All-Star in 2013, from the New Orleans Pelicans in a four-team trade, surrendering a bounty in starting point guard Eric Bledsoe, George Hill, the rights to R. J. Hampton, and a package of future draft picks.
 Milwaukee later re-signed Antetokounmpo, and had previously re-signed forward Khris Middleton and center Brook Lopez.
 The team finished the season with a 46–26 record and clinched the 3-seed in the Eastern Conference.

-In the first round, the Bucks won in a four-game sweep over sixth-seeded Miami Heat, to whom they had lost in the previous season's conference semifinals.
+In the first round, the Bucks won in a four-game sweep over sixth-seeded Miami Heat, to whom they had lost in the previous season's conference semifinals in five games.
 However, Milwaukee lost starting guard Donte DiVincenzo for the season after he tore a ligament in his left ankle in Game 3.
 A two-way contributor, he was the team's sixth-leading scorer in the regular season, making 38% of his three-point field goals.
 The Bucks then faced the second-seeded Brooklyn Nets, losing the first two games before winning the series in seven.
 After taking a 2–1 lead in the conference finals against the fifth-seeded Atlanta Hawks, Antetokounmpo went down in game four with a hyperextension to his left knee, allowing the Hawks to win game four and tie the series.
 Despite Antetokounmpo's absence, the Bucks were still able to close out the Hawks in six games behind the timely contributions of Lopez, Middleton, and Holiday to reach the Finals for the first time since 1974.